 Training Guide Preparation

 Watch the recording and type notes into a Word document.
-This approach works great because you don’t have to write anything from scratch, you just use your own natural wording from the video.
+This approach works well because you don’t have to write anything from scratch, you just use your own natural wording from the video.

 Repeat until all instructions and screen captures are in the document.
 Now you’re almost done!

 If you follow all these steps, you’ll have a series of video segments and accompanying training guides that can form a great remote training program.
 All you must do now is send links to all your materials to remote office personnel and motivate them to complete the lessons.
-And by the way, you won’t have to do all the travel or WebEx presentations you used to do to train remote offices anymore.
 Best of luck!